NewCenturyParty/21st_Century_Act/21st_Century_Act/12_Part_XII_Codeshare_Civics.md

 (2) Codeshare Civics shall be taught to new Canadian Century Corps Cadets, ensuring those who serve their country have a say in how it operates.

-(3) All education material on Codeshare Civics must include hands on practice, in education specific forks or branches of the main git.canada.ca, and its various items, as to ensure individuals in Canada are comfortable with the actual use and practice of Codeshare Civics.
+(3) All education material on Codeshare Civics must include hands-on practice, in education-specific forks or branches of the main git.canada.ca, and its various items, as to ensure individuals in Canada are comfortable with the actual use and practice of Codeshare Civics.

 ### Section 325: Public Engagement

-(1) Dignity Hubs, as established in Part III of this Act, and participating Libraries Canada libraries, as described in Part VIII of this Act, shall run weekly workshops, ‘Patching the Law’ which shall provide citizens with hands-on opportunities to engage with legislative drafting, amendments, and making forks or pull requests, all on git.canada.ca.
+(1) Dignity Hubs, as established in Part III of this Act, and participating Libraries Canada libraries, as detailed in Part VIII of this Act, shall run weekly workshops, ‘Patching the Law’ which shall provide citizens with hands-on opportunities to engage with legislative drafting, amendments, and making forks or pull requests, all on git.canada.ca.

 (2) The Canadian Century Corps’ Digital and Tech Corps’ Cadets shall host regional periodic Civic Hackathons to encourage collaborative problem-solving and the development of innovative solutions to public policy challenges using open-source tools.